-Provide proper software to draw chemical structures compatible with the LIMS database, scientific journals, SciFinder, and communication with academic labs and industry.
+Utilize proper software to draw chemical structures compatible with the LIMS database, scientific journals, SciFinder, and communication with academic labs and industry.

 BS or higher in Chemistry or related field 5+ years experience. /Advanced degree preferred

 Three years of experience working as a synthetic organic chemist.